Old Books Newly Received

 Finished with Chemistry

 I ask him for a photocopy of his entry in the Who is Who, and he says he is now Finished With Chemistry.
-No anger, but a bit of sadness is in the air.
+No anger, no sadness, just the next step.
 We promise to find a new home for them, including the magnetic resonance books from his former wife.
 Click on the picture if you have not yet finished with chemistry

 Saturday December 17, 2005